 Quarantine rules & travel restrictions to Florida from many states apply to visitors returning home from Walt Disney World.
-This covers reopening timelines, international travel ban rules, 14-day self-isolation mandates & recommendations, and updates on Florida’s case numbers.
-(Updated October 19, 2020.)
+This covers reopening timelines, international travel ban rules, 14-day self-isolation mandates & recommendations, updates on case numbers, and the new option to “test out” of quarantines.
+(Updated December 3, 2020.)

-Numbers are likely increasing due to schools going back into session, and Florida Entering Phase 3 and Fully Reopening.
-This occurred late last month when Florida Governor Ron DeSantis issued an executive order removing capacity restrictions on bars, restaurants, stores, theme parks, and more.
 If there’s a silver lining there, it’s that numbers haven’t increased more.
-Additionally, with Florida’s weather getting nicer during the fall and winter months, the state should benefit from more people opting outdoors–the reverse of what’s happening in the Midwest and Northeast.
+That’s actually promising given that Florida fully reopened over two months ago.
+Additionally, with Florida’s weather getting nicer during the winter months, the state should benefit from more people opting outdoors–the reverse of what’s happening in the Midwest and Great Plains.

 There are also similar quarantine orders in effect by Rhode Island for travelers from Florida.
-There, travelers from states with a positive test rate greater than 5 percent must quarantine for 14 days, unless they had a negative test from the state they are coming from within the last 72 hours.
-It’s worth noting that Florida now qualifies for removal, but that has not yet officially occurred.
+There, travelers from states with a positive test rate greater than 5% must quarantine for 14 days, unless they had a negative test from the state they are coming from within the last 72 hours.

 Another state with a mandatory self-quarantine is New Mexico.
 That state requires a quarantine of all out-of-state travelers to New Mexico, whether by air or vehicle.
 The mandatory self-quarantine is to last 14 days or the length of stay in New Mexico, whichever is shorter.